ALambilliotte/smtcoq/INSTALL.md

 From the sources, SMTCoq can be built either with the standard version of Coq or with the
 [version of Coq with native data-structures](https://github.com/maximedenes/native-coq).
-We recommend this latter for efficiency.
+We greatly recommend this latter.

 ### With the version of Coq with native data-structures